bendrick92/benscarblog/_posts/2017-12-01-winter-maintenance-wash.md

 image: https://assets.bpwalters.com/images/bens_car_blog/winter_maintenance_wash/wrx_dirty_bumper.jpg
 ---

 <span class="is-first-letter">I</span> love washing my car.
 Not only do I appreciate a clean car, but I find the experience almost therapeutic.
-While others might consider it a chore (or just never wash their car *shudders*), it's an opportunity for me to step away from my computer/TV, get on my feet and get hands-on with something.
+While others might consider it a chore (or just never wash their car...), it's an opportunity for me to step away from my computer/TV, get on my feet and get hands-on with something.
 Having a mild case of OCD doesn't hurt either...

 Regardless, the weekly wash is something I don't take lightly - it helps maintain the appearance, protection, and value of my car.
 Unfortunately, thanks to the freezing temperatures we experience for over half the year here in the Midwest, a traditional hose and bucket wash is out of the question from late October to early April.
 So what's a neat freak like me to do?